Luizcosta142/Python005/README.md

-A primeira parte da Fase 01 da Pós tech ensina sobre Análise exploratória de dados, mas especificamente, a primeira aula trata de uma análise inicial dos dados, funções do pandas como "read_csv", "head", "tail", etc.
+A aula 2 começa a explorar a parte de visualização de dados, então iniciamos com plots simples utilizando a biblioteca Matplotlib.